scipy/scipy/doc/source/tutorial/io.rst

    >>> sio.savemat('np_vector.mat', {'vect':vect}, oned_as='row')

-We can load this in Octave or Matlab:
+We can load this in Octave or MATLAB:

 .. sourcecode:: octave